FREE-Merging: Fourier Transform for Efficient Model Merging: Experiments

 \textbf{Merging Medium-sized Language Models.} We investigate the generalization ability of our method on medium-scale language models, using RoBERTa~\cite{zhuang-etal-2021-robustly} as the pre-trained model with full fine-tuning on eight discriminative tasks~\cite{yadav2024ties}.
 Details can be found in Appendix~\ref{appendix:datasets}.

-The average results of the eight tasks after merging are shown in Table~\ref{tab:lm_avg}, and the complete results are available in Appendix~\ref{appendix:additional}.
-It can be observed that among our proposed methods, FR-Merging shows a significant advantage of nearly 2\% over other cost-free methods.
-Additionally, FREE-Merging also exhibits remarkable effectiveness, achieving optimal results on almost all datasets and outperforming current methods in average performance.
-This demonstrates the applicability and great potential of our proposed methods for language models.
+The average merging results of the eight tasks are presented in Table~\ref{tab:lm_avg}, with complete results in Appendix~\ref{appendix:merging_language_models}.
+It can be observed that, FR-Merging outperforms other cost-free methods by nearly 2\%.
+Additionally, FREE-Merging also exhibits remarkable effectiveness, achieving optimal results on almost all datasets and surpassing current methods in average performance.
+This highlights the great potential of our proposed methods for language models.

 \textbf{Merging PEFT models.} PEFT is a popular method that reduces fine-tuning costs~\cite{ding2023parameter}, but storing PEFT parameters for multiple tasks remains space-inefficient~\cite{zhang2023composing}.
 The effectiveness of our approach on PEFT demonstrates the generalization capability and offers an efficient deployment way.